 Do Pregnant Rottweilers Need Exercise?

 Yes, pregnant Rottweilers need exercise.
-It makes the whole reproductive process healthier (and easier), and it also helps your Rottweiler.
-She may slow down a bit as the pregnancy progresses, but that’s okay.
+It makes the whole reproductive process healthier (and easier) and helps your Rottweiler.
+She may slow down as the pregnancy progresses, but that’s okay.
 Offer regular walks and let her set the pace.

 Offer It Some Massage

 If your dog is feeling any of the normal discomforts that come with pregnancy, then we’ve got the solution for you: a massage.
-Rottweilers’ skin is stretching as her puppy grows inside her, which can cause back pain, leg pain, and just an all-over feeling of discomfort.
+Rottweilers’ skin stretches as her puppy grows inside her, which can cause back pain, leg pain, and just an all-over feeling of discomfort.

 Massage is the best source of relief for this discomfort.
 It is also a fantastic bonding tool for you and your Rottweiler.